UI-2023-003230

 59. The third ground is different.
 It has been conceded by the Secretary of State that the judge did not look at the article 8 balancing exercise from the appellant’s perspective.
 The appellant was never cross-examined.
 The judge had to accept what the appellant said and we will do the same.
 We accept that the appellant made her application for indefinite leave to remain in the belief that she would be treated as a person who had not overstayed but who had leave at all material times.
 She was mistaken but that is what she thought.

 60. This does impact the Article 8 balancing exercise.
 There are many reasons why overstaying is an adverse factor in such a test.
 Immigration policy is formulated at least broadly on the basis that people obey the Rules.
 If that were not right there would be absolutely no point at all in having the Rules.
 The public interest in removal is high in the case of a person who has deliberately disregarded the rules but the appellant is clearly not such a person.
 She has never lost touch with the authorities and she has always asked to extend her stay before her existing capacity has lapsed.
-However these are not strong points.
-Respect for the rules and the authorities that administer them, like obedience to the criminal law, is a basic requirement.
-It is conduct that is free from aggravating negative factors but it is not a strong positive factor.
-Similarly her financial independence and ability to speak English are in her favour but are not strong points.
+She is not and should not be regarded as an “overstayer”.
+She remained in the United Kingdom after her leave expired because she had no practical alternative and the Secretary of State recognised her plight by creating a special capacity for the appellant and others in like circumstances.
+Her presence in the United Kingdom after her leave expired was permitted expressly and so her not having leave is not a negative factor but this does not make it a strong positive factor.
 The appellant was not on a route to settlement.
-She wanted her Exceptional Assurance to be treated as having leave to remain but it is not and should not be treated as such.
 There is no evidence that she ever asked for leave to remain or would have qualified for it if that is what she sought.
+She may have been granted further Tier 4 leave to finish her doctorate but she did not seek it and it is unhelpful to speculate how such an application might have been answered.
 Her Exceptional Assurance must have been granted on the basis that she was not seeking settlement but seeking a temporary extension of stay because she could not leave the United Kingdom.
 This perhaps underlines why we have been disadvantaged by not seeing what the application for Exceptional Assurance actually says but we dealt with that above.

-61. We are, nevertheless, satisfied that the public interest in enforcing immigration control is at its strongest when the person is knowingly abusing the system.
+63. We are, nevertheless, satisfied that the public interest in enforcing immigration control is at its strongest when the person is knowingly abusing the system.
 The public and those who abuse the system must realise that disregard for the rules is not rewarded.
 This appellant is not in the category of a deliberate rule breaker and this, we find, does diminish the public interest in her removal.
 She had the mistaken belief that she would be treated as someone who had leave.
-However we do not find this particularly helpful to her.
-She has no strong reason for remaining in the United Kingdom.
+That this could influence the article 8 balancing exercise was recognised in Birch However we do not find this particularly helpful to her.
+She has expressed no strong reason for remaining in the United Kingdom.
 Her case is based entirely at the private life end of the private and family life continuum.
 It was expressly accepted before the First-tier Tribunal that there were no insurmountable obstacles in the way of her return to Iran, at least for the purposes of this application.
 It follows that she is a person who can be returned but who would prefer to remain.
-We note all the points made in favour and acknowledged by the First-tier Tribunal Judge.
-There is no misbehaviour deliberately on the part of the appellant.
-There is a mistaken belief that she would not be regarded as an overstayer but she had not, until the time of the making of this application, been in this United Kingdom without any permission.
-She is not somebody who has hidden from the authorities and who then raised an array of reasons not to be removed when she was caught.
-But she does not have a strong case.
-She cannot acquire a right just by reason of making a mistake about her status.
-We find there are no good reasons why she should be allowed to remain because of a mistake arising from correspondence that constantly warned her of the need to be planning to leave.

-64. Following the hearing Ms Revill sought to adduce further submissions in light of a newly published statement of changes, through which reference to “exceptional assurance” is incorporated into the Immigration Rules by virtue of statement of changes HC 590 on 14 March 2024 inserting paragraph 39E.
+69. Following the hearing Ms Revill sought to adduce further submissions in light of a newly published statement of changes, through which reference to “exceptional assurance” is incorporated into the Immigration Rules by virtue of statement of changes HC 590 on 14 March 2024 inserting paragraph 39E.
 This provides at [5] that a person who has overstayed their leave to enter or remain will not be treated as an overstayer if the period of overstaying is (a) between 1 September 2020 and 28 February 2023 and (b) is covered by an exceptional assurance.
 “Exceptional assurance” is defined at paragraph 39F as “a written notice given to a person by the Home Office stating that they would not be considered an overstayer for the period specified in the notice.”
-Reference is also made to APP CR15 of HC 590 which amends CR4.1(d) of Appendix Continuous Residence so that continuity of residence will not be broken during a period without leave where “the applicant was granted permission following a successful application where paragraph 39E of these rules applied.”
+Reference is also made to APP CR15 of HC 590 which amends CR4.1(d) of Appendix Continuous Residence so that continuity of residence will not be broken during a period without leave where “ the applicant was granted permission following a successful application where paragraph 39E of these rules applied.”
 This provision takes effect on 11 April 2024 with no transitional provisions.

-65. Ms Revill submits that it is questionable whether the amendments in HC 590 accurately reflect either the legal status of exceptional assurance or the scope of the promise made to those granted it and that the Appellant continues to content that a grant of exceptional assurance constituted a grant of leave or alternatively that she had a legitimate expectation that her future applications would be treated as though it had been [9].
+70. Ms Revill submits that it is questionable whether the amendments in HC 590 accurately reflect either the legal status of exceptional assurance or the scope of the promise made to those granted it and that the Appellant continues to content that a grant of exceptional assurance constituted a grant of leave or alternatively that she had a legitimate expectation that her future applications would be treated as though it had been [9].
 Ms Revill further submits that the new paragraphs 39E(5) and 39F support the Appellant’s legitimate expectation argument and that the Respondent has recognised that the grant of exceptional assurance during the pandemic should affect the way the recipient’s immigration status at the time it is subsequently viewed and that the Respondent has now acknowledged that an exceptional assurance was not merely a guarantee against removal but an assurance regarding the effect of the alleged overstaying.

-66. Ms Revill further acknowledges at [12] that the Appellant would not satisfy the new long residence rules if they applied to her since time with exceptional assurance is regarded thereunder as overstaying and not lawful residence, albeit does not break continuity.
+71. Ms Revill further acknowledges at [12] that the Appellant would not satisfy the new long residence rules if they applied to her since time with exceptional assurance is regarded thereunder as overstaying and not lawful residence, albeit does not break continuity.

-67. We invited Mr Terrell to make submissions in response, which he did on 29 July 2024.
+72. We invited Mr Terrell to make submissions in response, which he did on 29 July 2024.
 Mr Terrell noted that paragraph 39E(e) would appear to align directly with the Respondent’s policy at the time, set out at AB 87.
 Mr Terrell’s primary submission is that the changes to the Immigration Rules do not in any real substance support the Appellant’s legitimate expectation argument.
 He submits that it is not sufficient for the Appellant to persuade the Tribunal that she had a legitimate expectation not to be treated as an overstayer but rather that there was a clear and unambiguous promise that the SSHD would treat the period of exceptional assurance as lawful residence for the purpose of a prospective application for ILR and there is nothing in the SSHD’s policy or letters that come close to such a promise.
 Mr Terrell submits that the change to the Immigration Rules does not touch upon that and is largely irrelevant.

-68. Mr Terrell acknowledges that were the Appellant to have made her application after the change she could now likely benefit from paragraph 276(v) of the Rules given the change to 39E but she must also have 10 years continuous lawful residence as per 276B(i)(a) of the Rules which is a separate requirement that the Appellant does not meet irrespective of the change to 39E.
+73. Mr Terrell acknowledges that were the Appellant to have made her application after the change she could now likely benefit from paragraph 276(v) of the Rules given the change to 39E but she must also have 10 years continuous lawful residence as per 276B(i)(a) of the Rules which is a separate requirement that the Appellant does not meet irrespective of the change to 39E.
 Therefore, the public interest in removal is not reduced by the Appellant’s ability to partially meet some of the requirements and not meet some of the others.
 He further submits that it is not necessary for the Tribunal to decide whether the change that has been made to the Rules is implicitly in recognition of a legitimate expectation and it does not follow that the change to the rules was made to satisfy a legally enforceable legitimate expectation.

-69. We have concluded that Mr Terrell’s submissions are to be preferred on this issue.
+74. We have concluded that Mr Terrell’s submissions are to be preferred on this issue.
 We agree that it was not the intention of the SSHD when making provision for the concept of exceptional assurance to provide recipients with a legitimate expectation either that this constituted leave to remain or that further leave to remain would necessarily follow.
 There is no clear and ambiguous promise.
 This is also clear from the terms of the letters granting the Appellant exceptional assurance.

-70. It follows that the appeal is dismissed.
+75. It follows that the appeal is dismissed.

 Notice of Decision